f4pga/f4pga-arch-defs/quicklogic/pp3/tests/assp/README.md

-# A test that uses ASSPL and ASSPR cells
+# Tests for ASSPL and ASSPR cells of PP3e

-The left ASSP cell provides access to internal clock generator and is used to provide the clock for the design.

-The right ASSP cells exposes a 32x32 multiplier and it is used to square subsequent numbers from 0 to 15.
+The following tests are toolchain-only test and are not meant to be run on hardware

+ * assp_mult - Test for the 32x32 multiplier
+ * assp_ram4096x17 - Test for the single 4096x17 bit RAM8k
+ * assp_ram512x32 - Test for 512x32 RAMs
+ * assp_ram512x36 - Test for 512x36 RAMs